MJMcGuffin/muqcs.js/README.md

 ```

-## Example code for Mathematica / Wolfram Language / wolframcloud.com :
+## Example code for Wolfram Language

-It's useful to be able to check matrix math using a symbolic math package like Mathematica.
+It's useful to be able to check matrix math using a symbolic math package like Mathematica or wolframcloud.com.
 Here is some code to get started:

     (* identity *)
     (* id = {{1, 0}, {0, 1}}; *)